Sourcing local, sustainable, and community-based food is vital to Colgate University’s sustainability efforts.

 Community Service

 In addition to reducing its carbon footprint, Colgate University's promotion of sustainable local dining also supports the local community.
-Colgate’s efforts extend to helping ensure that local families have access to healthy meals.
+Efforts by the Max A. Shacknai Center for Outreach, Volunteerism, and Education help ensure that local families have access to healthy meals.

 Supplying Hamilton Food Cupboard